HeesuKim0203/vivid-console/README.md

 ```

 ## Contributing
 Contributions are welcome!
-If you'd like to contribute, please follow the guidelines in the contribution documentation.
+If you'd like to contribute, please send me a Pull requests!

 ## License
 Distributed under the MIT License.
 See LICENSE file for more detail